MiaMia11/data_analysis/README.md

 This script assumes that files have been download and extracted to a local directory.This script should be put insider the extracted UCI HAR Dataset folder.

 Notes are provided for each step with the script.

-A tidydata of 180*68 is created at the end.
+This script output a  180*68 tidy data set in a text file named tidydata.txt in the directory it was run from.